sakshiupl/HumanObjectTracking/README.md

 2. Ensure you meet all prerequisites:
-   Python version 3.8 or newer with all dependencies listed in [requirements.txt], including torch>=1.7.
-   To install them, execute the following command:
+   Python version 3.8 or newer with all dependencies listed in requirements.txt To install them, execute the following command:

 `pip install -r requirements.txt`